 No-one else in your industry is blogging

-You’ve done your research and checked out many of your competitors’ websites.
-You have found that no-one in your industry is blogging.
-Does that mean you shouldn’t either?
-On the contrary.
-This means, blogging will give you a real boost and a competitive edge.
+You’ve done your research and have looked at websites belonging to those that you have identified as your competition in your industry.
+It seems that none of them are blogging.
+Does that mean that you shouldn’t either?
+On the contrary!
+Start blogging – it will give you a real boost and a competitive edge.

 But what if the opposite is true?

-So, you’re wondering whether it’s worth your while.
-Do you really want to be left out?
+You’re now wondering whether it is worth your while as your competitor seems to have already “taken” this area.
+Let me ask you this: Do you really want to be left out?
 You don’t have to write about what everyone else writes about.
 Put your own spin on it.
 How do you distinguish yourself from the competition in a sales conversation?
 Maybe you have a particularly quirky approach or amazing after sales service?
 Maybe your items are handmade, fair trade or otherwise unique in your industry?
 Write about it.

 Check up on your competitors’ frequency.
 Do they blog only once a month?
 Blog at least twice a month yourself to get the competitive edge.
 Are their posts full of jargon and hard to read?
 Write for your target audience, using their language and stay ahead by being understood more easily.